Top Freelancing Tools

 3. Time Tracking Tools

-4. Accounting Software
+4. Accounting & Invoicing Tools

 The first step in selecting a project management tool is determining what your needs are.
-What do you want to be able to do with the software?
+What do you want to be able to do with the project management software?
 How many users will need access to it?
 What platforms will they need access from?
 How much control do you want over the process?
+Project lifecycle including deadlines and deliverables is crucial, plus hierarchical task management as well as reporting and analytics.

 When you work from home, time tracking is the only way to know how much time you spend on different types of jobs.
 It’s also an excellent way for new businesses to get a handle on their costs.